Finding a Top Financial Advisor Firm in San Ramon, California

-The Pacific Center for Financial Services (PCFS) has more than $648 million in client assets under management (AUM).
-The staff here holds two advisory certifications: one certified financial planner (CFP) and one accredited investment fiduciary (AIF).
+The Pacific Center for Financial Services (PCFS) is the next firm on our San Ramon list.
+The staff here holds advisory certifications such as certified financial planner (CFP) and accredited investment fiduciary (AIF).

 PCFS’ fee-based designation means that the firm has some advisors that sell insurance and securities for a commission or fee.
 Despite this potential conflict of interest, the firm has a legally binding fiduciary duty to act in clients’ best interests.

 The Pacific Center for Financial Services Background

 Stephen Schliesser formed PCFS in 1997 after spending 12 years working in the financial services industry.
-Schliesser remains the firm’s president, CEO and owner to this day.
+Schliesser remains the firm’s president and CEO to this day.

 PCFS offers three distinct types of services: investment management, financial planning and insurance.
 Some specific services include retirement planning, tax planning, long-term care insurance planning, security recommendations, estate planning and college savings planning.